Mehulcoder/Curiosum/readme.md

 > "Server has started".

-5. Now open a web browser.In the address bar, type:
+5. Now open a web browser.
+In the address bar, type:

 > localhost:3000